-Players, officials take knee as CL game resumes
+Players, officials kneel before PSG wins resumed CL game

-PARIS (AP) — Players from Paris Saint-Germain and Istanbul Basaksehir warmed up wearing T-shirts with “No To Racism” written on them and then took a knee together with the match officials before their Champions League game resumed on Wednesday.
+PARIS (AP) — A day after walking off the field in protest, players from Paris Saint-Germain and Istanbul Basaksehir returned to the Parc des Princes and knelt together with match officials in a display of unity against racism.

+When their Champions League game resumed, Neymar put on the kind of display that would normally dominate the headlines, scoring a hat trick as PSG easily secured top spot in its group by routing Basaksehir 5-1 on Wednesday.

-The match was postponed on Tuesday when outraged players from both sides walked off the field early in the game, after alleging that fourth official Sebastian Coltescu of Romania had used a racial term when identifying Pierre Webo, a Black assistant coach with Basaksehir.
+But the result was of secondary importance in this game, especially with PSG already assured of advancing to the knockout stages.
+On Tuesday, the players walked off the field in protest after fourth official Sebastian Coltescu of Romania allegedly used a racial term when identifying Pierre Webo, a Black assistant coach with Basaksehir.

+“Nothing beats actions.
+We’re tired of this, we never want to experience this again,” PSG striker Kylian Mbappe told broadcaster Telefoot.
+“We weren’t disappointed about not playing (on Tuesday), we were proud of it.
+Because if you let this kind of thing happen then it becomes the norm.”

+On Wednesday, players came back out to warm up wearing T-shirts with “No To Racism” written on them.
+They then gathered to kneel with the four officials, who had replaced those from Tuesday.

 Match officials also wore the T-shirts, which featured the club logos of both sides.